 As you probably know already, I’m giddy when I get to work with my dear friend Jessica Lorren and this shoot is a perfect example.
 Jess was coming to town and I had a concept I wanted to develop, so here is our farm-to-table inspired engagement party shoot.

 I just love the idea of producing your own food and bringing people you love together to share it.
-This is my favorite shoot idea to date and to top it off, we had Claudia and Mark Cofer video our process.
+This is my favorite shoot idea to date and to top it off, we had Claudia and Mark Cofer capture our process on video!

 Check out the beautiful feature on Snippet and Ink today… they are a favorite blog of mine and Jessica’s so we are very honored to be a part of it!!!